0xWFS/ordinals-bot/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deployment to Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use Vercel.
+Follow these steps:

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+#### Login to Vercel:

+If you haven't already, log in to your Vercel account.

+#### Connect your GitHub repository:

+Go to your Vercel dashboard and import the project directly from GitHub.
+Vercel will automatically detect that you are using Next.js and will configure the project accordingly.
+Deploy:

+Once connected, you can deploy your project by clicking "Deploy".
+Vercel will automatically handle the build process and deployment.

+Your project will be live at https://your-project-name.vercel.app or any custom domain you configure.

+#### Automatic Deployments:

+Vercel provides automatic deployments for every push to your main branch.
+You can also create preview deployments for other branches.

+For this app you will also need to set an env as a global parameter so API can be accessed. `NEXT_PUBLIC_ORDINALS_API`

+This app is currently deployed to https://ordinals-bot.vercel.app/

 ## Technologies Used